top of page

 • Do I tip you?

 • It is sincerely up to you.
 I see tips as gifts, therefore I charge an amount that reflects both the value of my services as well as what will support me.
-If money is tight, I would hate for you to decide against what is best for your healing journey because of the financial pressure a tip adds.
-There is no need to feel like your appreciation is not felt without a tip!

 • I got a treatment yesterday and today I woke up feeling like a wreck!
 Did you injure me?!